tereshchenkotanya/kpi-tech-writer-course/oleksii-kovalenko/README.md

 After uploading an app and registration on the site you can finally download a game.

-1. Click on button *STORE*
+1. Click on the button *STORE*.
-2. Click on game that you want to download or use search to find it
+2. Click on the game that you want to download or use search to find it.
 3. If this game is not free you have to buy it first.
     3.1.
-Click on button **Add to Cart**.
+Click on the button **Add to Cart**.
     3.2.
-Click on button *Purchase for myself*.
+Click on the button *Purchase for myself*.
     3.3.
 Enter information about your card, be sure that you have enough money for this game.
     3.4.
-Click on button *I agree to the terms of the Steam Subscriber Agreement (last updated 24 Feb, 2022.)*.
+Click on the button *I agree to the terms of the Steam Subscriber Agreement (last updated 24 Feb, 2022.)*.
     3.5.
-Press *Purchase*.
+Click on the button *Purchase*.
 4. If this game is free click on button **Play Game**.
 5. Check if you have enough space for this game.
-6. Select folder that will contain this game.
+6. Select folder that you want to contain this game.
-7. Click on button *next* and Steam will start downloading this game.
+7. Click on the button *next* and Steam starts downloading this game.
-8. After end of downloading click on button *LIBRARY*.
+8. After end of downloading click on the button *LIBRARY*.
 9. Find selected game.
-10. Press button *Play* to run the game.
+10. Click on the button *Play* to run the game.

 ## Support